ef3st/pvapp/docs/Quick Start Guide.md

 ---
 ### 8. Save
-The user can check the setup created and choose a name for the implant in the final saving form.
+The user can check the setup created and choose a name for the plant in the final saving form.
 ![Saving-Form](/docs/img/save_form.png)